 Staining before Assembly

 There is a downside to using solid wood for the panels rather than plywood.
 That is the expansion and contraction of the wood as the humidity changes.
 Because of this, I will cut the dados a little deeper to allow for movement.
 I will also stain the panels before assembly.
-There is nothing worse than staining the panel after assembly and have it shrink, pulling the edges out of the dado to reveal the unstained area along the edge.
+There is nothing worse than staining the panel after assembly and having it shrink, pulling the edges out of the dado to reveal the unstained area along the edge.
 Besides, it is easier to stain being separate.

 Trying to stain wood black turned out to be much more difficult than I had thought.
-Oak has a deep-pitted grain so my first pass did not soak into the grain and the pitted areas did not accept any stain.
+Oak has a deep-pitted grain, so my first pass did not soak into the grain, and the pitted areas did not accept any stain.
 It looked terrible.
 In an attempt to solve this, I used a grain filler to fill the grain.
 I died the grain fill black before spreading it onto the wood.
 Unfortunately, when it dried, it dried as a dark gray.
-Luckily, when I stained the wood the grain filler absorbed the stain fine and turned black.
-Nevertheless, my black stain did not turn the wood black; it looked more like a dark purplish-brown.
+Luckily, when I stained the wood, the grain filler absorbed the stain fine and turned black.
+Nevertheless, my black stain did not turn the wood black; it looked more like a dark purplish brown.

 The next thing I tried was to use an ebony dye stain from General Finishes,

-It took three coats of build-up before I achieved a true black, but I must say after using General finishes dye stain, I will probably never use a traditional stain again.
+It took three coats of build-up before I achieved a true black, but I must say, after using General Finishes dye stain, I will probably never use a traditional stain again.
 Dyes are much more vibrant in color and still allow the beauty of the wood to show through.

 Building the Frames

 While the dye and finish dry on the panels, I turned my attention to building the frames for the panels.
-The side frames will incorporate the legs and the back panel will be mortised and tenoned into them.
-To cut the Mortises I use a hollow point chisel in my drill press.
+The side frames will incorporate the legs, and the back panel will be mortised and tenoned into them.
+To cut the Mortises, I use a hollow point chisel in my drill press.

-To cut the tenons I use this Tenoning jig.
+To cut the tenons, I use this Tenoning jig.
 It holds the work pc safely as it is passed over the blade to remove most of the material.

 The 1st two steps are not always exact, and I typically cut the tenons a bit tight.
-You can always remove more wood but it is hard to put back.
-To get the best fit I use a shoulder plane and chisel to do the final cuts by hand, fine-tuning the mortise and tenons until they fit perfectly.
+You can always remove more wood, but it is hard to put back.
+To get the best fit, I use a shoulder plane and chisel to do the final cuts by hand, fine-tuning the mortise and tenons until they fit perfectly.

 Assembling The Panels and Top Glue Up

-It is always a good idea to do a test fit before you start spreading the glue to be sure everything fits properly and you didn’t forget anything.
+It is always a good idea to do a test fit before you start spreading the glue to be sure everything fits properly and you don’t forget anything.
 It is a good thing I followed that advice.
 When I did my test fit, I realized that I did not have a notch for the base of the cabinet to fit in, so I broke out my mallet and chisel and hand-chopped one out on each of the legs.

 The credenza is so wide that I didn’t have a clamp long enough to clamp across the entire width.
 What better excuse to go to my favorite woodworking store to buy a new tool (as if I needed an excuse).
 They didn’t have a clamp long enough to do the job, but I found some clamp extensions by Bessy that I thought would work.
-Well, I have the old-style Bessy clamps so they were not compatible.
-But Hey, no biggie, back to my favorite store to buy new clamps.
+Well, I have the old-style Bessy clamps, so they were not compatible.
+But Hey, no biggie, I went back to my favorite store to buy new clamps.

 The right-hand side of the panel is the bottom; if you look closely, you will see a groove cut down the length.
 This is for the bottom to ride in.
 The bottom will only be attached to the front, as the sides and back float in groves.
-This will take care of expansion and contraction with changes in humidity, and will allow the bottom to move without cracking.
+This will take care of expansion and contraction with changes in humidity and will allow the bottom to move without cracking.

 I waited until I had the main cabinet of the credenza built before I milled the top.
-I wanted to be sure of the exact width and length of the cabinet so I could get a feel for how far I wanted the overhang to be, and be sure it was even all the way around the cabinet.
+I wanted to be sure of the exact width and length of the cabinet so I could get a feel for how far I wanted the overhang to be and be sure it was even all the way around the cabinet.
 I ended up going with an inch and a half for the overhangs.
 It had a good visual feel to it.

 Production Work and Final Assembly

 One of the most boring and dangerous things about any kind of construction is repetitive production work.
 You have to turn out the same piece over and over again.
 This is when you get bored, your mind wanders, and you stop paying attention.
 This is not a good thing when you are standing over a table saw.
-Knock on wood I have only had some close calls from wandering minds.
+Knock on wood, I have only had some close calls from wandering minds.

-I assembled the gridded panels with some glue, against my square, and then weighted them to dry.
+I assembled the gridded panels with some glue against my square and then weighted them to dry.

 I cut the mortises in the doors and prefinished the doors prior to installing the grids.
 The grids will be brad nailed from the backside of the door prior to installing the doors into the cabinet.